 Forklift Training and Certification

 Forklift training and certification is mandatory in Florida.
 We go to your facility and train your forklift operators on your equipment.
-Pulse America offers all Florida company’s a comprehensive forklift training and certification program for experienced and new forklift operators.
+Pulse America offers all Florida company’s a comprehensive forklift training and forklift certification program for experienced and new forklift operators.

 OSHA requires employers to provide forklift training and evaluation programs that all forklift operators must complete before they can operate a forklift.
 All forklift operators; regardless of experience, must be evaluated for competency at least every three years.

+States do not issue a forklift license.
 On January 1, 2000, OSHA mandated that all new forklift operators must be trained, regardless of experience.
 All forklift operators, regardless of experience, must be evaluated for competency at least every three years.
 The new rules require that forklift training be specific to the equipment you operate and specific to the conditions under which the equipment is operated (site specific).
 This course meets 29CFR 1910.178.

 Forklift accidents cause injuries, damage equipment and property and they all cost you money.
 Doesn’t it make sense to train your forklift operators how to operate a forklift safely?
 Unfortunately, most employee injuries and property damage can be attributed to lack of safe operating procedures, lack of safety-rule enforcement, and insufficient or inadequate training.